welldone-cloud/aws-lint-iam-policies/README.md

 * If your are running the script against a single AWS account, you require at least [these permissions](resources/permissions_scope_account.json).

-* If you are running the script against a set of member accounts of an AWS Organization, you must use credentials that belong to the Organizations management account and have at least [these permissions](resources/permissions_scope_organization.json).
+* If you are running the script against multiple member accounts of an AWS Organization, you must use credentials that belong to the Organizations management account and have at least [these permissions](resources/permissions_scope_organization.json).
 The member accounts need to have an IAM role configured that can be assumed from the Organizations management account.
 In many cases, there is the default `OrganizationAccountAccessRole` available.
-When the script assumes the role you specify, it automatically drops its permissions to only those that are required.
+When the script assumes the role specified, it drops its permissions to only those that are required.

-By default, all supported policy types and all regions are analyzed in the targeted AWS account(s).
-See the list of supported arguments below, in case you want to reduce coverage.

 Ensure you run at least Python 3.10 (or newer) and install dependencies: